dny5112001/dny5112001/README.md

 Hi there 👋 I'm Deepak Yadav!

 I'm a passionate React Native and Web Developer with expertise in building dynamic mobile apps and responsive web platforms.
-With a strong foundation in React.js, Next.js, and Node.js, I specialize in delivering seamless UI/UX, optimizing performance, and creating scalable, user-centric solutions.
-Currently pursuing a BE in Information Technology, I blend technical prowess with Crafty skills to craft impactful digital experiences.
+With a strong foundation in React.js, Next.js, and Node.js, I specialize in delivering seamless UI/UX, optimizing performance, and creating scalable, user-centric solutions.I blend technical prowess with Crafty skills to craft impactful digital experiences.

 ---